thejspr/thejspr.com/_posts/2020-01-02-migration-from-osx-to-ubuntu-part-one.md

 I've replaced TablePlus (database GUI) with DataGrip from jetbrains.
 It's also non-free, but so far it seems to hold up pretty well.

+## Open command

+On mac I used `open` in many scripts to open a link or file.
+An linux equivalent for this is `xdg-open`.
+Link it like this for a seamless experience:

+`sudo ln -nfs /usr/bin/xdg-open /usr/bin/open`

 ## Other apps

 I was pleasantly surprised that all the other apps I use the most work fine on